 Sometimes we dread cooking dinner because the kitchen and pantry are so disorganized.
 When you can’t find what you need – when you need it – the process of getting dinner on the table is just that much harder.
-This post will teach you how to organize your pantry so that your kitchen functions more efficiently.
+Here are some simple time to teach you how to organize your pantry so that your kitchen functions more efficiently.

 You know you’ve experienced this: